leewtai/leewtai.github.io/stat_concept_inv/confidence_intervals/README.md

 Confidence interval is one of the most popular yet also most misunderstood concepts in statistics.
 Most practictioners confuse confidence intervals with credible intervals.
-Even Statisticians confuse these interpretations sometimes (CITATION).
-This paper argues that rebranding and teaching the confidence interval differently can alleviate this misunderstanding.
+Even Statisticians confuse these interpretations sometimes ([Morey et al 2016](https://link.springer.com/article/10.3758/s13423-015-0947-8)).
+I argues that rebranding and teaching the confidence interval differently can alleviate many misunderstandings.

 The first proposal is to rebrand the confidence interval as not-rejected intervals (NRI).
 The first reason for this rebranding is a simple word association for students.
 The word